Three-finger salute (pro-democracy): Indonesia

+A derivative of the symbol emerged during the election period, where anti-Prabowo elements created a new symbol known as the "Four-finger salute."
+This gesture combined elements from the three-finger salute, associated with Ganjar's campaign, and adding the index finger symbol, linked to Anies Baswedan's campaign.
+The fusion of these two symbols was used to represent the united opposition and ideology of both sides against Prabowo's candidacy and Jokowi's perceived political involvement in the election.
+The General Election Supervisory Agency later deemed the symbol to be a sign under the freedom of expression rather than an election symbol, thus not breaching any rules within the election.
+The Four-finger salute went viral across social media, and thus created a movement known as the 'Four-finger salute movement' (Indonesian: Gerakan Salam 4 Jari), with the context of using the four finger salute as a symbol of pro-democracy in Indonesia being comparable in usage to the three-finger salute in Myanmar, Thailand, and Hong Kong.
+Supporters of the Four-finger salute movement rejects the formation of a political family and the perceived degradation of democracy in Indonesia.
+The main goal of the movement rallies for the creation of a second round in the presidential election and to lower Prabowo's electibility.

 Philippines

 Before its adoption as a pro-democracy symbol, Philippine senator Miriam Defensor Santiago used it in a 2013 privilege speech in response to then-Senate president Juan Ponce Enrile, criticizing his personal and political conduct dating back to Ferdinand Marcos's regime, in response to his allegations about her mental health.
 In this context, she deviated from her prepared remarks after declaring, "His mind is sick, sick, sick...[You are] three times sick!" using the language of Katniss Everdeen in The Hunger Games: Catching Fire.

 In 2017, a group of critics of President Rodrigo Duterte also used the salute to express dissent towards his administration and the killings related to the country's war on drugs.

 United States

-The non-profit organization Harry Potter Alliance used the three-finger salute to criticize economic and wage inequality in American companies such as Walmart and McDonald's.
-The move was supported by the AFL–CIO, who responded by posting pictures of union leaders posing with the symbol.
+The nonprofit organization Harry Potter Alliance used the three-finger salute to criticize economic and wage inequality in American companies such as Walmart and McDonald's.
+The move was supported by the AFL-CIO, who responded by posting pictures of union leaders posing with the symbol.